dife55/logination-flask-login/README.md

 ### Project Setup (Windows)

-Install all the dependencies for this project pip install -r requirements.txt
+Install all the dependencies for this project:
+`py -m pip install -r requirements.txt`

-Run the app
+Run the app:
-py app.py
+`py app.py`